ceazyy/coding-pet-extension/README.md

-# Kegawa - Your Coding Pet Companion
+# Kegawa - Your Coding Pet

-Kegawa is a Chrome extension that provides a virtual pet companion to motivate you while solving coding problems on LeetCode.
-Your pet's health and happiness depend on your coding consistency!
+Kegawa, a pet for your coding adventures :3
+Feed them, else they die which you wouldn't want.
+Feed them by solving problems.

+ps: Contribute to this by adding animations/newer designs to the interface/pop-up.
+Thank you!

 ## Features